 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Harrisburg is worth considering.

-The citizens of Harrisburg are slightly better educated than the national average of 21.84% for all cities and towns, with 24.07% of adults in Harrisburg having a bachelor's degree or advanced degree.
+The education level of Harrisburg citizens is very high relative to the national average among all cities (21.84%): 34.92% of adults in Harrisburg have a bachelor's degree or even advanced degree.

 The people who call Harrisburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Harrisburg residents report their race to be White.
-Important ancestries of people in Harrisburg include German, English, Irish, Swedish, and Scots-Irish.
+Important ancestries of people in Harrisburg include German, English, Norwegian, Irish, and Dutch.

 The most common language spoken in Harrisburg is English.
 Other important languages spoken here include Italian and Greek.